 Synonyms: Bagliettoa sphinctrina auct. non (Ach.)
 Körb.; Protobagliettoa grummannii (Servít) Servít; Verrucaria bosniaca Servít; Verrucaria ceracea J. Steiner; Verrucaria limborioides (A. Massal.)
 Clauzade & Cl.
 Roux; Verrucaria sphinctrina auct. p.p. non Ach.; Verrucaria subconcentrica (J. Steiner) Servít var. euthallina Servít f. genovensis Servít

-Description: Thallus crustose, fully endolithic, usually covering large surfaces, white to pale grey.
-Upper cortex (lithocortex) densely prosoplectenchymatous, of conglutinated hyphae intermingled with microcrystals; algal layer discontinuous, photobiont cells in clusters; medulla prosoplectenchymatous, with oil cells (macrospheroids) in the lower part.
-Perithecia completely immersed in thallus and leaving pits in the rocks when they fall off.
-Involucrellum black, prominent, with radial cracks around the ostiole, broader than the body of the perithecium (0.3-0.4 mm wide), with a distinctly raised, convex center; excipulum 0.3-0.35 mm wide, colourless to brown; hymenium colourless, K/I+ blue.
-Hamathecium of periphyses in the ostiolar canal, and short periphysoids in the half upper part of the perithecial cavity.
+Description: Thallus crustose, fully endosubstratic, usually covering large surfaces, white to pale grey.
+Cortex (lithocortex) densely prosoplectenchymatous, of conglutinated hyphae intermingled with microcrystals; algal layer discontinuous, the algal cells in clusters; medulla prosoplectenchymatous, with oil cells (macrosphaeroids) in lower part.
+Perithecia black, completely immersed in thallus and leaving deep pits in the rocks when they fall off.
+Involucrellum prominent, with radial cracks around the ostiole, broader than the body of the perithecium (0.3-0.4 mm wide), with a distinctly raised, convex center; exciple 0.3-0.35 mm wide, the wall colourless to brown; hymenial gel hemiamyloid, I+ red (I+ blue at very low concentrations of I), K/I+ blue; hamathecium of periphyses in the ostiolar canal, and short periphysoids in the half upper part of the perithecial cavity; paraphyses dissolving early.
 Asci 8-spored, two-layered, fissitunicate, with a thin tholus reacting I-, Verrucaria-type.
-Ascospores 1-celled (very rarely some 1-septate spores have been observed), hyaline, ellipsoid, often poorly developed, 17-35 x 10-13 µm.
+Ascospores 1-celled (very rarely a few 1-septate), hyaline, ellipsoid, often poorly developed, 17-35 x 10-13 µm.
 Photobiont chlorococcoid.
-Spot tests: all negative.
-Chemistry: no lichen substances.
+Spot tests: K-, C-, KC-, P-, UV-.
+Chemistry: without lichen substances.

 Note: a mild-temperate to Mediterranean lichen found on steeply inclined faces of compact calcareous rocks below the subalpine belt; probably more widespread but overlooked, or confused with similar species.